dzzie/humidor.net/Arduino/low_cost/readme.txt

 for standalone you will need to wire VBAT and GND to a 5v power supply such as the one listed above.

-The DHT22 should be wired to the 3v power and ground pins, and pin 2
+The DHT22 should be wired to the 3v power, ground, and pin 2

-grand total of 5 wires (and 4 of those are just power and ground connections)

 source edits:
 ------------------------------

 rename public.h to private.h and edit with wifi name/password and web user id/pass

+see the web server page of the help file for how to get a user id/pass setup.